aimanafzal/aimanafzal/README.md

 ##Connect with me at ayman.afzal@msn.com

-I am a backend heavy developer with a passion to involve in startups and contribute in opensource.
+I am a backend-heavy developer with a passion to involved in startups and contributing in opensource.

 ---
 🧰 Toolbox